Publishing

 Make Your Mark in Australia's History

 With over 190 years of shared history, our Publishing mastheads have long been the premier record of truth and independent journalism for all Australians.
-Our stable includes The Australian Financial Review, The Age, The Sydney Morning Herald, Brisbane Times and WAtoday.
+Our stable includes The Australian Financial Review, The Age, The Sydney Morning Herald, Brisbane Times, WAtoday and nine.com.au.

 Our team of over 800 passionate journalists, editors, photographers, marketers and managers are driven and passionate about what they do, working across major metropolitan mastheads, magazines, digital sites and live events - supporting each other and proud of what they have achieved together.